ClusterCockpit/cc-backend/docs/adm-upgrade.md

 `cc-backend` and copy the sqlite databse file somewhere.

 #  Migrating the database
-After backing up the database execute the the following command to migrate the databse to the most recent version:
+After doing a database backup execute the following command to migrate the databse to the most recent version:
 ```
 $ ./cc-backend -migrate-db
 ```

-The migration files are embedded into the binary but can be reviewed in the cc-backend [source tree](https://github.com/ClusterCockpit/cc-backend/tree/master/internal/repository/migrations).
+The migration files are embedded into the binary and can also be reviewed in the cc-backend [source tree](https://github.com/ClusterCockpit/cc-backend/tree/master/internal/repository/migrations).
 There are separate migration files for both supported database backends.
 We use the [migrate library](https://github.com/golang-migrate/migrate).